Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 Species Differences

-- Dog: Particularly often affected by oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of lead-containing foreign bodies.
+- Dog: Particularly often affected due to oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. intake of lead-containing foreign bodies.
 Dogs often show a combination of neurological and gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms.
 Young animals are particularly sensitive due to higher absorptionAbsorption refers to the uptake of substances by living cells or tissues.
 In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream. and an immature blood-brain barrierThe blood-brain barrier is a protective barrier between the blood vessels in the brain and the brain tissue.
 It prevents most substances in the bloodstream from entering the brain tissue, but allows nutrients and oxygen to pass through..

-- Cat: Less frequently affected, but sensitive to chronicChronic refers to a condition or disease that is long-lasting or permanent.
+- Cat: Less commonly affected, but sensitive to chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. environmental exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats..
-Neurological symptoms are prominent.
-Due to their specific liver metabolism, detoxification may be delayed.
+Neurological symptoms are predominant.
+Due to their special liver metabolism, detoxification may be delayed.

 Symptoms of intoxication

-In acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention., low contaminationContamination refers to the pollution of surfaces, objects, water, food, or air with harmful microorganisms, chemicals, or other hazardous substances., effects on the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract are prominent.
+With acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention., low-level contaminationContamination refers to the pollution of surfaces, objects, water, food, or air with harmful microorganisms, chemicals, or other hazardous substances., effects on the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract are predominant.

 - Loss of appetite